Benchmarking Website Performance on HubSpot COS

 What About Mobile?

-Mobile devices are less powerful than desktop computers can struggle to download heavy pages.
+Mobile devices are less powerful than desktop computers and can struggle to download heavy pages.
 Therefore, it is essential to factor in user experience considerations when implementing a mobile strategy like responsive web design.
 Again, we found the average asset weight for COS mobile pages quite heavy, roughly twice the size of our sample average.